jellyfin-archive/jellyfin-docs/general/server/media/movies.md

 ### Order of Versions

 Movie versions are presented in an alphabetically sorted list.
-An exception applies to resolution names, which are sorted in descending order from largest to smalles resolution.
+An exception applies to resolution names, which are sorted in descending order from highest to lowest resolution.
 A version name qualifies as a resolution name when ending with either a `p` or an `i`.

 > [!Note]
 > The first movie version in the list is the one selected by default.